sunyinge/Testing-R-Package/README.txt

 # sisbidVitD

-The goal of sisbidVitD is to ...
+The goal of sisbidVitD is to blabla…

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This is one basic example which shows you how to solve a common problem:

 ``` r
 ## basic example code